Weather Warnings - Flood Advice - East Gippsland

 and Gippsland Lakes)

-In the 24 hours to 9 AM Wednesday widespread heavy rainfall was recorded in the
+In the 24 hours to 9 AM Sunday widespread rainfall totals of 60 mm, with

-At this stage, this event is unlikely to affect the Gippsland Lakes.
+Based on current information, this rainfall event is unlikely to affect the

 Note: This Flood Watch means that people living or working along rivers and